EarthObservationSimulator/instrupy/docs/radiometer_model_desc.rst

 1. :code:`"@type":"FIXED"`

    This scan-technique specifies that there is no scan.
-The antenna (or the feeder) is held fixed with respect to the spacecraft.
+The antenna (and the feeder) is held fixed with respect to the spacecraft.
 No parameters are required.

    Example: